corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 ##### Build the transaction

 Your transaction is a proposal to the ledger that the counterparty must agree to.
-You must ensure that the proposal adheres the rules of the smart contract and sign it before sending it to the counterparty.
-The proposal here is that you'll create a voucher for a trip to Mars and then issue that voucher to a designated party - Peter.
+You must ensure that the proposal adheres to the rules of the smart contract and you must sign it before sending it to the counterparty.
+Also, ensure your transaction is valid from a business perspective.
+The proposal here is that you'll create a voucher for a trip to Mars and then issue that voucher to a notary and a designated party - Peter.

 1. Build the transaction using a `txCommand` and the `transactionBuilderFactory` service you added when injecting services.
 2. Verify that the transaction is valid using the `txBuilder.verify` method.
 3. Sign the transaction using the `txBuilder.sign` method.
+   Once the transaction is signed, you cannot remove a signature from it.

 ##### Interact with the counterparty

 This is where you send the proposal to Peter.
-When consensus that the transaction's elements are unique and understood is achieved, the transaction is notarized in both parties' vaults.
+When consensus that the transaction's elements are unique and understood is achieved, the transaction is notarized by the notary and stored in both parties' vaults.

 1. Send the state to the counterparty and receive it back with their signature.
 Use the `flowMessaging` service to send the state to the `recipientParty`.
 Use the `flowEngine` service with the subflow `CollectSignaturesFlow` to get the signature of the counterparty.
+   Also, you must handle the case where the counterparty rejects the transaction.
 2. Get the transaction notarized and recorded in both parties' vaults using `FinalityFlow` with a `fullySignedTx`.
 3. Return a `SignedTransactionDigest`.
 Use the `jsonMarshallingService` to parse the transaction's output.
 Include the transaction's output states, ID, and signatures.
+   This is optional and only relevant to the RPC-invoked flows as a way to return data to an interface.

 After adding these elements, your code should look like this: